Top Gear France

 Top Gear France is a French television series about motor vehicles, primarily cars, derived from the British series of the same name.
 It was broadcast for the first time on 18 March 2015 on the RMC Découverte channel.
 From 2015 to 2022, it was presented by actor Philippe Lellouche, the professional racing driver Bruce Jouanny and electronic music artist and journalist Yann Larret-Menezo (aka "Le Tone").
-Since 2023, the show is presented by Sylvain Lévy and Pierre Chabrier.
+In 2023, the show was presented by Sylvain Lévy and Pierre Chabrier.

 History

 In March 2014, Jean-Louis Blot, the director of BBC France, announced that his company was working on a French adaptation of the show Top Gear.
 On 28 August 2014, RMC Découverte announced at its autumn conference the production of a French version, which started broadcasting on 18 March 2015.

 Filming began at the end of 2014 and 27 January 2015 on the runways on the Brienne-le-Château airfield, located near Troyes.

 On May 17, 2023, it was announced that the new series would be broadcast on Prime Video on top of RMC Découverte with two new hosts: Sylvain Lévy and Pierre Chabrier from the YouTube channel Vilebrequin.